gip-inclusion/data-inclusion/pipeline/CONTRIBUTING.md

 ### tasks

-These set of requirements are used to create isolated environments for python tasks on airflow.
+These sets of requirements are used to create isolated environments for python tasks on airflow.
 They are independent from the airflow requirements.

+- `requirements/tasks/dbt/`: requirements for dbt tasks
+- `requirements/tasks/python/`: requirements for various python tasks (pandas, openpyxl, requests, etc.)

 To add or delete a dependency to these requirements: